jrobalino/udacity-vr/docs/index.md

 * The scale of the dungeon gave the player the sense of normal human height.
 * The environment was perceived as mysterious or spooky.
+* The environment did not lessen the immersion of players in any significant way.
 * The motion system did not induce simulator sickness.
 * The player understood how to play the game.
 * The player understood how to restart the game.